 Although Kb values are a good indicator of the cleaning fluid’s strength, there are other factors to consider.
 The Kb test itself has some limitations.
 For example, it must be performed at 25°C (77°F) and within one atmosphere pressure.
 Testing under other conditions yields different results.
 In addition, there are some cleaning fluids that cannot be evaluated using the Kb method since they dissolve the butanol gum almost instantly.
 Therefore, it is important to use cleaning fluids from a trusted source to ensure testing has been done under standardized and regulated conditions.

-However, selecting a cleaner with optimal Kb value is a balancing act.
+Selecting a cleaner with optimal Kb value is a balancing act.
 There are a number of factors affecting cleaning performance.
 Technicians must also consider surface tension and density, toxicity , flammability, and the cost-per-part-cleaned.
 There are also environmental and safety implications and regulations imposed on cleaning fluids.
-Your choice needs to be sustainable for the future without compromising the cleaning performance you need today.
+The choice needs to be sustainable for the future without compromising the cleaning performance needed today.

 Test Before Use